Piyushi-0/MMD-reg-OT/README.md

-# Code for our work [MMD-regularized Unbalanced Optimal Transport](https://arxiv.org/pdf/2011.05001.pdf)
+# Code for our work [MMD-Regularized Unbalanced Optimal Transport](https://arxiv.org/pdf/2011.05001.pdf)
 You may install our ot_mmd package by cloning the repository and running `pip install .` Other libraries can be installed via `pip install -r requirements.txt`.
 Please separately install PyTorch & Torchvision as mentioned in requirements.txt.